gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2016-05-23-scihub-part2.markdown

 The second hypothesis I had was that it's dependent on the amount of spending done on research in general: Once you start investing into research, having more academics around might lead to an initial increase in *Sci-Hub* downloads, which eventually might decrease because once you have enough money, you can afford the journal subscriptions?
 But that also doesn't seem to be the case.
 I guess at the end it does not matter how much money you throw at publishers, you'll never be able to pay their subscriptions.

 The [data used for these plots, as well as the code for generating the plots is on GitHub](https://github.com/gedankenstuecke/scihub_analysis), as usual.
 If you have ideas on how to improve the analyses [drop me an issue there](https://github.com/gedankenstuecke/scihub_analysis/issues) or [tweet me](https://twitter.com/gedankenstuecke).
 And big thanks go to Alexandra Elbakyan for providing the data, I hope seeing this is of some use!

+**UPDATE**

+Jonathan Ready emailed me with an idea for why one can see this seasonality in the academic downloads:

+> You may already have many replies, but I guess the seasonality is due to the influx and egress of post-graduates during the year - dissertations tend to be written at certain times of the year and so there is a great rush on citation searches at that time.
+This clearly varies between countries but I am sure it is likely a major cause of this variation.